simpleanalytics/docs/_docs/55_events/10_collect-events-on-ios.md

 ```

 Make sure to include a user agent in the headers of the request.
 This is not included in the example above.

+Thanks to Rutger Bresjer from [Woost Technologies](https://woost.tech/) for providing above code example.